-Our paper modifies the standard tort model by introducing role-type uncertainty.
-As in the standard model, we will assume that only one party will be harmed.
-But we will also assume that the parties do not know in advance who will be the harmed party.
+assume that the parties do not know in advance who will be the harmed party.
 With this kind of imperfect information, each party makes choices based on a subjective belief about the probability that she will be the victim.

 Other tort uncertainties have been explored by other authors.
 Cooter and Ulen (1986) and Haddock and Curran (1985) argue that comparative negligence is superior to contributory negligence under evidentiary uncertainty, that is, uncertainty created by the imperfect ability of courts to evaluate care levels.
+However, Edlin (1994) argues that even with evidentiary uncertainty, if the standards of care are appropriately chosen (at levels different from the efficient levels), both negligence rules can lead to efficient outcomes.
 Various authors have modeled uncertainty created by heterogeneous agents.
 In particular, Rubinfeld (1987) and Emons (1990) introduce heterogeneity in individuals' care-taking costs.
-They show that a properly designed sharing rule (that is, a comparative negligence rule) can improve on all-or-nothing type negligence rules.
+They show that a properly designed sharing rule (that is, a comparative negligence rule) can improve on all-ornothing type negligence rules.
 But recently, Bar-Gill and Ben-Shahar (2003) critique these approaches, and show with simulations that comparative negligence may be less efficient that simple negligence or contributory negligence, depending on the degree of evidentiary uncertainty.